nmshd/.github/CONTRIBUTING.md

 - A _minimal reproduction_, i.e. the smallest size of code/configuration required to reproduce the wrong behavior.
 - A description of the _expected behavior_, contrasted with the _actual behavior_ observed.
 - Information on the environment (where applicable): OS/distro, CPU arch, SDK version, etc.
+- Used Enmeshed components (App, Connector), Enmeshed Component/Runtime/SDK version(s)
-- Additional information, e.g. is it a regression from previous versions? are there any known workarounds?
+- Additional information, e.g. is it a regression from previous versions?
+Are there any known workarounds?

 When ready to submit a bug report, please use the [Bug Report issue template](https://github.com/nmshd/feedback/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D+).